Rohit0814/Compiler/readme.md

 ## Getting Started

-1. Visit [Devil's Compiler](https://devils-compiler.com) in your web browser.
+1. Visit [Devil's Compiler](https://compiler.devilscoding.tech/) in your web browser.
-2. Sign up for an account or log in if you already have one.
+2. No Need to Sign up for an account or log in.
-3. Create a new project or import an existing one.
+3. No need to Create any type of project or import an existing one.
+4. No need to save file diretly start doing practices
-4. Select your desired programming language and start coding!
+5. Select your desired programming language and start coding!

 ## Installation